zSnout/simple-slideshows/README.md

 If you know CSS, you can also customize your theme by opening `theme.postcss` and modifying the styles included in it.

+## Homepage information

+To change the title and subtitle shown on your project's homepage, edit their respective variables in `.env`.

+## Publishing to Vercel and Netlify

+To make working with the repo more ergonomic, the main Astro project underlying Simple Slideshows is packed into an `.astro` folder.
+As such, the project output will be located in `.astro/dist`, not `dist`.
+You may need to configure Vercel, Netlify, and other cloud providers to handle this case.